lana-20/emulator-simulator-real_device/README.md

 Simulation and emulation are frequently confused, but they are distinct concepts.
 Both involve creating a virtual replica of a real-world system, but there are significant distinctions between the two when it comes to mobile app testing.

-In mobile testing, an __emulator__ is a software that mimics the functionality of a real Android device and allows you to test your app on it.
+In mobile testing, an __emulator__ is a software that mimicks the functionality of a real Android device and allows to test an app on it.
 An emulator mimics all of the hardware and software/OS features of the device for the production environment.

-A __simulator__, on the other hand, is a virtual device for testing iOS apps on a Mac host, such as mimicing the behavior of an iPhone or iPad.
+A __simulator__, on the other hand, is a virtual device for testing iOS apps on a Mac host, such as mimicking the OS behavior of an iPhone or iPad.
 Simulators mimic the basic behaviors, variables, and configurations of a real device that exist in an app’s production environment.
 Simulation involves replicating elements of the physical world within a virtual setting, allowing for an approximation of their functionality.
 It captures essential features, but may not fully adhere to the laws of the actual environment.

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/70295997/217145402-7094de36-c845-48ee-85d8-83f8496c21fb.png">